alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 change_it(x)
 print(x)
 ```
-::: {.infobox .practice}
+::: {.rmdnote .practice}
 Do exercise #2.
 :::

 How did we manage to modify a _global_ variable from inside the function?
 Didn't we change the _local_ parameter of the function?
 Yep, that is exactly the problem with passing by reference.
 Your function parameter is yet another sticker on the _same_ object, so even though it _looks_ like you do not need to worry about global variables (that's why you wrote the function and learned about scopes!), you still do.
 If you are perplexed by this, you are in a good company.
 This is one of the most unexpected and confusing bits in Python that routinely catches people^[Well, at least me!] by surprise.
-Let us do a few more exercises, before I show you how to solve the scope problem for the mutable objects.
+Let us do a few more exercises, before I show you how to solve the scope problem for mutable objects.

-::: {.infobox .practice}
+::: {.rmdnote .practice}
 Do exercise #3.
 :::